sonalsannigrahi/Archers-Final/LogBook.md

 Jiwon Park - Worked with Sonal to implement the rotation of the bow with the mouse click.
 Implemented the speared opponents.

 Alexandre Hirsch - Worked with Minh Tuan on the in game pause/settings menu.
 Will work on implementing the actual settings in the follwing week.

+Sonal Sannigrahi - Finished the player class and created sprites for a spear throwing opponent, running opponent, fire throwing opponent.
+I also created graphics for the title screen, levels screen, and buttons for endless and campaign mode.
+Worked on game design to integrate the spear throwing character.
+Implemented the running character and generally worked on integrating different parts of the game together.
+Over the holidays, I will work on a score counter and some more small graphics to enhance the game as well as complete the opponents.